uchicago-cs/cmsc22000/website/content/syllabus.md

 * 70-75: C+
 * < 70: Dealt on a case-by-case basis

 We curve only to the extent that we may (and often do) lower the boundaries for one or more letter grades, depending on the distribution of the raw scores.
-That said, since this is a relatively new class, we do not yet have a good handle on whether the above grade boundaries are adequate, so we may need to raise some of the boundaries as well.
-It is our goal to not have to raise any of the boundaries but, if we do, we will let students know no later than Week 9 (we will not raise any of the boundaries in response to the final distribution of scores in the class).

 Books
 -----